armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-0.md

 ## Known issues
 <!-- Copy/paste known issues from the previous version if they're not fixed.
 Add new ones from OSS and Armory.
 If there aren't any issues, state that so readers don't think we forgot to fill out this section. -->

+###  Dinghy fails to start with SQL enabled
+This is a known bug with the java version
+* *enabledTLSProtocols=TLSv1.2* needs to be added as an argument on newer JVMs.

 ## Highlighted updates

 <!--